10 Research Opportunities in the US for International High School Students

 Cost: $2000- $3000, depending on the program you select

-UC San Diego offers motivated high school students the opportunity to adopt the role of a researcher alongside their reputed faculty members.
-As a research scholar, you will work closely with the UCSD instructors to dive deeply into your preferred subject area and learn how to apply theoretical knowledge to real world applications.
-You will participate in cutting edge research projects and be exposed to a world of research utilizing innovative techniques, creative thinking, problem solving, and modern analytic tools.
-Courses are offered online and in-person.
+UC San Diego offers high school students the opportunity to conduct research alongside their faculty.
+As a research scholar, you will work with UCSD instructors to explore your subject area and learn how to apply theoretical knowledge to real-world problems.
+You will participate in research projects and learn about innovative techniques, creative thinking, problem-solving, and modern analytic tools.
+Courses are offered online and in person.

 Subject: Biomedical Engineering, Business Analytics, Geographical & Sustainability Sciences, Electrical & Computer Engineering, Physics & Astronomy, Religious Studies